SeanGPalmer/ox/README.md

 Ox
 ===========

-A modular HTML, CSS and JS framework for developing responsive, grid-based projects.
+A modular HTML, SCSS and JS framework for developing responsive, grid-based projects.

 Designing websites from scratch is time-consuming and error-prone.
 By automating the underlying build helps to ensure best practices and provide a consistent baseline across projects.